I’ve heard a lot about this dividend investing book: Dividends Still Don’t Lie.

 It is important for a dividend investor to set investment objectives.
 How do you know what to do, if you do not know what you are trying to accomplish?

 Dividend stock portfolio size and construction – A few different topics are covered here.

 For example, how many dividend stocks should you own for a steady and diversified income stream from dividends?
 25 was the suggested number.
 And, the importance of diversification in that 25 stock portfolio was emphasized.

-Macro factors – The investment approach in Dividends Still Don’t Lie is a “bottoms up” process to stock selection and dividend stock portfolio management.
+Macro factors – The investment options and approaches discussed in Dividends Still Don’t Lie is a “bottoms up” process to stock selection and dividend stock portfolio management.